 For people in any stage of COPD, your doctor may recommend certain lifestyle modifications, such as quitting smoking, avoiding triggers, eating a healthy diet and getting enough exercise.
 In fact, these lifestyle modifications have been shown to help people live a more active life.

-Along with medications and lifestyle modifications, many people have benefited from alternative COPD treatments, such as acupuncture, chiropractic care and stem cell therapy.
+Along with medications and lifestyle modifications, many people have benefited from alternative COPD treatments, such as acupuncture, chiropractic care and cellular therapy.
 Usually, medications only work to manage and reduce COPD symptoms.
-However, stem cell therapy works to promote healing from within the lungs, potentially improving breathing and quality of life.
+However, cellular therapy works to promote healing from within the lungs, potentially improving breathing and quality of life.

 Many patients report feeling better after treatment, can live a more active life doing their favorite activities and are able to reduce their oxygen therapy use.
-Stem cell therapy can help people in any stage of COPD, from stage 1 COPD to end stage COPD.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease, contact us at (800) 729-3065 to learn more about your stem cell treatment options.
+Cellular therapy can help people in any stage of COPD, from stage 1 COPD to end stage COPD.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease, contact us at 888-745-6697 to learn more about your cellular therapy options.